Acquisitions of shares and businesses in Australia are regulated by:

 If a person acquires interests in more than 90% of the voting shares of a company under a takeover offer, the compulsory acquisition provisions may be used to acquire the balance, if certain criteria have been met.
 Compulsory acquisition provisions can be used in other circumstances where thresholds are met.

-As an alternative to a takeover bid, it is common for Australian companies to merge by way of scheme of arrangement.
+As an alternative to a takeover bid, it is common for Australian public companies to merge by way of scheme of arrangement.
 These schemes are highly regulated including the requirement for shareholder and Court approvals.